CyrilJl/apyxl/README.md

 The package's approach, using tree-based models like XGBoost for time series normalization and A/B testing, shares similarities with econometric techniques such as [difference-in-differences](https://en.wikipedia.org/wiki/Difference_in_differences) (DiD) and fixed effects models.
 These methods aim to isolate the impact of treatments or events over time while controlling for confounding factors.

-A key difference lies in the specification of events.
-In DiD, users must explicitly define event timing through dummy variables.
-In contrast, the package's method can automatically discover relevant time periods without relying on prior user inputs, offering a more flexible approach.

-The use of SHAP values for interpreting model outputs provides a novel way to quantify variable impacts, analogous to how econometric models quantify covariate effects.
-This machine learning-based approach differs from traditional econometrics by uncovering hidden events and interactions without explicit user-defined structures.
+A key difference lies in the specification of events and variable impacts.
+In DiD, users must explicitly define event timing through dummy variables and quantify covariate effects through traditional econometric models.
+In contrast, this package's method can automatically discover relevant time periods without relying on prior user inputs and uses SHAP values to quantify variable impacts.
+This machine learning-based approach offers more flexibility by uncovering hidden events and interactions without explicit user-defined structures, while still providing interpretable results analogous to econometric models.

 A future comparison between this approach and traditional econometric methods could yield valuable insights, particularly regarding non-linear relationships and the capture of complex interactions in time series data.